Holonomy perturbations of the Chern-Simons functional for lens spaces: Examples

-\begin{remark} The reduced Khovanov homology of the trefoil in $S^3$ has rank 3, so Theorem \ref{theorem:example-trefoil}, in conjunction with the spectral sequence from singular instanton homology to reduced Khovanov homology, amounts to a calculation of the singular instanton homology for the trefoil.
-This result was already known, since, as shown by Kronheimer and Mrowka, the singular instanton homology of an alternating knot in $S^3$ is isomorphic to the reduced Khovanov homology of its mirror \cite{Kronheimer-3}. \end{remark}
+This inequality, together with Theorem \ref{theorem:example-trefoil}, gives the singular instanton homology for the trefoil.
+This result was already known, since, as shown by Kronheimer and Mrowka, the singular instanton homology of an alternating knot in $S^3$ is isomorphic to the reduced Khovanov homology of its mirror \cite{Kronheimer-3}.